 I asked if the planks of composite decking were “rough” on the bottom and “finished” on the top.
 The ChoiceDek rep said, “No. It’s identical all throughout the entire piece.”

-UPDATE: I think he misunderstood me.
-I realize the composite material itself is the same from the top all the way through the bottom of the plank — therefore, there is no color difference in the "core" or anything like that.
-But I have since learned that the "embossing" that gives composites that woodgrain look does not run through the entire plank — it’s merely "stamped" (technically, it’s "rolled on") on top.
-In fact, the embossing that gives composites their woodgrain look even wears down ever so slightly over time.
-Not enough to ever need re-stamped or anything though.
-And more on the stairs than on the deck itself.
+NOTE: I think he misunderstood me.
+I realize the composite material itself is the same from the top all the way through the bottom of the plank — therefore, there is no color difference in the “core” or anything like that.
+But I have since learned that the “embossing” that gives composites that woodgrain look does not run through the entire plank — it’s merely “stamped” (technically, it’s “rolled on”) on top.
+In fact, the embossing that gives composites their woodgrain look even wears down ever-so-slightly over time.
+Not enough to ever need to be re-stamped or anything though.
+And moreso on the stairs than on the deck itself.